-For molded glass mosaic tile, the best value is usually the 3/4″ vitreous, which is highly recommended for beginners because it is easy to cut and different brands can be used together in the same mosaic.
+For molded glass mosaic tile, the best value is usually the 3/4″ vitreous glass tile, which is highly recommended for beginners because it is easy to cut and different brands can be used together in the same mosaic.
 This is a key point because artists often have to source from different brands to get all of the colors they need due to temporary shortages at a particular manufacturer.
-We stock both Hakatai and Kaleidoscope brands of vitreous glass mosaic tile.
+MorjoTM Vitreous Tile is the most affordable vitreous tile available, and also comes in 3/8″ mini size tiles.

 Another important point about vitreous glass tile is that it is NOT limited to beginners or craft projects.
 Much of the artwork featured on this website was created by professional artists using vitreous, including the naturalistic mosaic portraits done by Harjeet Singh Sandhu.